 What Is the Average Retirement Age?

 Now, don’t start counting down just yet.
-Yes, the average retirement age is 62, but 64% of Americans say goodbye to the workplace between the ages of 55 and 65.(2) Also, many retirees go back to work.
+Yes, the average retirement age is 61, but more than half of workers (54%) plan to keep working past age 65.2 Also, many retirees go back to work.
 Some work part time, while others pursue a second career.
-Some even return to full-time work and then retire again in a few years.(3) So determining their retirement age could be tricky.
+Some even return to full-time work and then retire again in a few years.3 So determining their retirement age could be tricky.

 Here’s where the average retirement age can get even more muddied.
-While the average retirement age is 62, most people can’t collect Social Security until age 66.
-And if you were born after 1970, you have to wait until you’re 67.
-Plus, you’re not eligible for Medicare until age 65.
+While the average retirement age is 61, most people can’t collect their full Social Security benefit until age 67 (if you were born after 1960).4 Plus, you’re not eligible for Medicare until age 65.
 So "retirement age" can have lots of different definitions!

 If you want to know the average retirement age, you’re asking the wrong question.
 Here’s why.